 Watch our story

 If we want to cool down the planet in one decade, everyone needs to be in on the change.
-We use the power of media, communication, data and the latest technology to spread our message and scale up.
+The power of media, communication, data and the latest technology is used to spread our message and scale up.

 Our goal is to inspire, unite and empower an entire generation, growing a landscape restoration movement.

 Breakdancer Jeroen breaks world record: 25 km of cartwheels while raising awareness for Justdiggit!